RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwAPI/HashMD5.md

 Note MD5 encryption is one way, which means you can't get the original value back.
 MD5 is typically used to encode data once and then only compare the hashed values.

-Note: This is a static function not a method of wwAPI
+> Note: This is a static function not a class method